Eduardo Salvio

-Eduardo Antonio Salvio (born 13 July 1990) is an Argentine professional footballer who plays as a winger for Liga MX club UNAM.
+Eduardo Antonio Salvio (born 13 July 1990) is an Argentine professional footballer who plays as a winger for Lanús.

 Salvio started his career with Lanús in 2008.
 After moving to Europe in 2010, he won two UEFA Europa League, with Spanish club Atlético Madrid, and five Primeira Liga titles, two Taça de Portugal, four Taça da Liga and three Supertaça Cândido de Oliveira, with Benfica in Portugal.

-An Argentine international, Salvio has represented his country since 2009.
+An Argentine international, Salvio has represented his country from 2009 to 2020.

 Club career

 Lanús

 Salvio was born in Avellaneda, a port city in the province of Buenos Aires.
 At only 17, he was promoted to the first team of Club Atlético Lanús for the 2007 Apertura, but did not appear in any games in the tournament as the Granate finished in top position.

 Salvio made his debut for Lanús' first team on 24 August 2008, in a game against Boca Juniors.
 He scored his first goal(s) for the club in a 4–2 win against Argentinos Juniors, exactly two months later.
 Overall, he netted nine goals in the season as the team finished fourth overall, and was also its joint-leading goal scorer, along with José Sand.

-On 19 August 2009 Salvio scored twice in the first leg of Lanús' first stage Copa Sudamericana match, netting two late goals to help his team come from behind to defeat River Plate (2–1 away win, 3–1 on aggregate).
+On 19 August 2009, Salvio scored twice in the first leg of Lanús' first stage Copa Sudamericana match, netting two late goals to help his team come from behind to defeat River Plate (2–1 away win, 3–1 on aggregate).
 In early January 2010, after months of speculation, he signed for Atlético Madrid in Spain, for a reported transfer fee of €10 million.